 Donald A.B.
 Lindberg Award for Innovation in Informatics

 Don Eugene Detmer Award for Health Policy Contributions in Informatics

 William W. Stead Award for Thought Leadership in Informatics

 New Investigator Award

-The awards will be presented on Saturday, Nov.
-4, at the AMIA Leadership Dinner.
-Tickets to the dinner are available.
+The awards will be presented on Sunday, Nov.
+15, at the AMIA Virtual Awards Gala.
 Proceeds support the AMIA Leadership and Education Award Donation (LEAD) Fund.

 AMIA, the leading professional association for informatics professionals, is the center of action for 5,500 informatics professionals from more than 65 countries.
 As the voice of the nation’s top biomedical and health informatics professionals, AMIA and its members play a leading role in assessing the effect of health innovations on health policy and advancing the field of informatics.
 AMIA actively supports five domains in informatics: translational bioinformatics, clinical research informatics, clinical informatics, consumer health informatics, and public health informatics.